-Tools, supplies, and notions are non-refundable, unless they are defective.
-If they are defective, the items must be returned within two weeks of purchase and must be accompanied by the sales receipt in order to receive a refund and will be exchanged or replaced if possible.
-Additionally, more specific information is available by visiting our website: www.marshall.tstc.edu (current students; bookstore refunds.)
+Tools, supplies, electronics and notions are non-refundable, unless they are defective.
+Items determined to be defective will be eligible for exchange only (no refunds).
+The items must be returned within 14 days of purchase date and must be accompanied by the original sales receipt.
+Return policies are also posted on our website at www.marshall.tstc.edu.
+Then click on students, student bookstore, and finally bookstore refunds.